 The Board aims to uphold the highest standards of corporate governance.
 The Board has continued to focus on and develop the Company's corporate governance arrangements, committing to observing the requirements of the AIC Code of Corporate Governance (the 'AIC Code') as an appropriate governance framework for an investment company.
 In February, Samantha Hoe-Richardson was appointed as a non-executive Director.
 Samantha brings deep expertise and experience, particularly on sustainability and the environment, that will be invaluable to the Company.
-More detail can be found in the Governance section on pages 74 to 99.
+More detail can be found in the Governance section of our Annual report and accounts 2020.